 International Services And Programs

 The International Education Center is directed by the assistant vice president for international education.
-The office provides information and counseling to international students on immigration regulations and procedures, medical insurance, financial assistance, taxes, adjustment to life in the U.S., and academic concerns, advises the Georgia College International Club, and organizes community and campus activities.
+The office provides information and counseling to international students on immigration regulations and procedures, medical insurance, financial assistance, taxes, adjustment to life in the U.S., and academic concerns, advises the GCSU International Club, and organizes community and campus activities.

 The assistant vice president for international education promotes the internationalization of the curriculum by directing the International Studies Minor and the core international studies course.
-The office also organizes the international lecture series, coordinates visits by foreign scholars and visits abroad by Georgia College faculty, and advises students on study abroad opportunities.
+The office also organizes the international lecture series, coordinates visits by foreign scholars and visits abroad by GCSU faculty, and advises students on study abroad opportunities.

 Freedom of expression policy

-Georgia College holds the first amendment guarantees of freedom of speech, freedom of expression, and the right to assemble peaceably as an essential cornerstone to the advancement of knowledge and the right of a free people.
-Georgia College remains firmly committed to affording every member of the university community the opportunity to engage in peaceful and orderly exercise of these rights.
-Such opportunities must be provided on an equal basis and support the principle that the university should remain neutral to the views of public expression.
-In order to achieve this objective, while at the same time ensuring that the university fulfills its educational mission, the university has the responsibility to maintain a peaceful, safe environment for its campus community as well as visitors to campus.
-This policy will help to ensure that individuals’ or groups’ rights are not abridged, while also supporting a means to maintain safety.
+In order to achieve this objective, and subject to the applicable policies of the University System of Georgia Board of Regents Policies, while at the same time ensuring that the university fulfills its educational mission, the university has the responsibility to maintain a peaceful, safe environment for its campus community as well as visitors to campus.
+This institutional policy will help to ensure that individuals’ or groups’ rights are not abridged, while also supporting a means to maintain safety.
 Assuming responsibility for the use of university facilities includes ensuring that the university does not restrict the First Amendment rights of the public, students, staff, and faculty, including protecting the rights of speakers to be heard, the rights of the university community to hear speakers, and the reputation of the university as a center for free speech and scholarly inquiry.

 The law permits reasonable time, place, and manner restrictions to allow for reasonable regulation of use of campus facilities to support university missions for teaching, education, research, student success, providing residential communities and other forms of learning.
 This policy is intended to make it possible to support the university’s goals by implementing balanced procedures.